st-mn/chainlink-feed-sample/README.md

 - Open from Github
 - https://github.com/st-mn/chainlink-feed-sample/blob/main/DataConsumerV3.sol

+Note you will require ether to cover gas cost of deployment of the contact and sending transactions.

 ## Contributing

 Contributions are welcome!
 If you have any ideas or improvements, please open an issue or submit a pull request.